 These are more reliable at detecting slow-smoldering fires.
 These fires occur when cigarettes or other smoking materials are left unattended and begin to produce smoke that contains dangerous chemicals like carbon monoxide.

 These alarms sound when the temperature in the area is too high or is increasing rapidly which is usually the result of a fire.
 A heat alarm will never sound before the fire is present, but only after it has begun.

 These alarms are responsible for detecting the threat known as the "invisible killer."
 Carbon Monoxide has no smell and cannot be seen, therefore this alarm is our only hope to protect us from high levels of this poisonous gas.

 These alarms offer protection from more than just one type of risk.

-IoPhic smoke alarms are dual alarms that offer ionization and photoelectric detection.
+These dual alarms offer ionization and photoelectric detection.
 IoPhic alarms are very effective detecting fast flaming fires and smoldering fires.
 This insures that you are protected from both types of fires without having to install two separate types of detectors.